Social Security (United States): Estimated net benefits under differing circumstances

 Two significant factors are evident: First, every column in Figure 166 depicts a net benefit that is higher than any column in Figure 165.
 In other words, the average married person (with a stay-at-home spouse) gets a greater benefit per FICA tax dollar paid than does the average single person, no matter what the gender or wage level.
 Second, there is only limited progressivity among married workers with stay-at-home spouses.
 Review Figure 166 carefully: The net benefits drop as the wage levels increase from $50,000 to $95,000; however, they increase as the wage levels grow from $5,000 to $50,000.
 In fact, net benefits are lowest for those earning just $5,000 per year.

-The last graph shown (Figure 167) is a combination of Figures 165 and 166.
-In this graph it is very clear why generalizations about the value of Social Security benefits are meaningless.
-At the $95,000 wage level a married person could be a big winner, getting net benefits of about $165,000.
+The last graph shown (Figure 167), is a combination of Figures 165 and 166.
+In this graph it is clear why generalizations about the value of Social Security benefits are meaningless.
+At the $95,000 wage level, a married person could be a big winner, getting net benefits of about $165,000.
 On the other hand, he could lose an estimated $152,000 in net benefits if he remains single.
 Altogether, there is a "swing" of over $300,000 based upon the marriage decision (and the division of earnings between the spouses).
-In addition there is a large disparity between the high net benefits of the married person earning $95,000 ($165,152) versus the relatively low net benefits of the man or woman earning just $5,000 ($30,025 or $41,890, depending on gender).
+In addition, there is a large disparity between the high net benefits of the married person earning $95,000 ($165,152) versus the relatively low net benefits of the man or woman earning $5,000 ($30,025 or $41,890, depending on gender).
 In other words, the high earner, in this scenario, gets a far greater return on his FICA tax investment than does the low earner.

 In the book How Social Security Picks Your Pocket other factors affecting Social Security net benefits are identified: Generally, people who work for more than 35 years get a lower net benefit, all other factors being equal.
 People who do not live long after retirement age get a much lower net benefit.
 Finally, people who derive a high percentage of income from non-wage sources get high Social Security net benefits because they appear to be poor, when they are not.
 The progressive benefit formula for Social Security is blind to the income a worker may have from non-wage sources, such as spousal support, dividends and interest, or rental income.

 Current controversies

-Proposals to reform of the Social Security system have led to heated debate, centering on funding of the program.
-In particular, proposals to privatize funding have caused great controversy.